 The purpose of URI is to promote enduring, daily interfaith cooperation, to end religiously motivated violence and to create cultures of peace, justice and healing among all life in our Earth community.
 One of URIʼs principles states, “We practice equitable participation of women and men in all aspects of URI.”
 Why is this equitable participation of women and men fundamental to achieving URIʼs mission?
 There is a Divine balance given to humanity in both the male and the female.
 It is the glue for lifeʼs concert for the enrichment, empowerment and healing of community.
 Continue reading “Honoring the Female Principle in the (Male-Female) Dance of Life”

-We are seeking two interns to join our team for the Spring 2018 semester.
-These interns provide vital support to our communications work and, specifically to the #TangibleHope campaign.
-The two open positions are Public Relations/Storytelling Intern and Social Media Intern.
-Applications will be considered on a rolling basis with a priority deadline of December 4, 2017.
+We are seeking a Social Media intern to join our team for the Spring 2018 semester.
+This intern provides vital support to our communications work and, specifically to the #TangibleHope campaign.
+Applications will be considered on a rolling basis with a priority deadline of January 4, 2018.

 What do previous interns say?

 “An internship with URI was an incredible opportunity to further advance my career.
 Talking with folks from all backgrounds and beliefs was an extremely humbling and educational experience.” – Ryan Polsky, Spring 2017 Storytelling Intern

 “I interned with URI North America the summer after I graduated from college.
 Very aimless, trying to figure out my future, writing regularly as a storyteller grounded me and showed me that journalism was a field I really did want to pursue.
 Writing long form prepared me for the local reporting position I hold now.
 Learning about people from different religious backgrounds working towards a common good was a bonus and is an interest I will continue to pursue for the rest of my life.” – Grace King, Summer 2017 Storytelling Intern